Your Support Team

 Research Ethics and Integrity

 All research in Nursing and Health Research is required to be presented to the Nursing and Health Research Governance Filter Committee.
 This committee is chaired by Dr Paul Slater.
-Please note that you are required to submit the necessary documents for approval using the online link.
+Please note that you are required to submit the necessary documents for approval.
 You may wish to bookmark the link.

 Please contact Karen Moran to verify the dates that you are required to meet for your proposal to be considered at the Filter Committee.
 Depending on the nature of your study you may also have to submit an ethics application to The Office for Research Ethics Northern Ireland (ORECNI) and HSCT governance.
 Your supervisors will provide direction on this.